SuzanneNL/star-trail-photography/testing.md

 ### Footer
 - The icons in the footer have a hover effect: the mouse turns into a pointer and the color of the icons change.
 - When a user clicks on one of these icons, he is redirected to the corresponding website in a new tab.
+Except for the envelope icon - this redirects the user to the contact form of this website (not in a new tab).

 ## Resolved issues
 **1: A line on the right side of the body**<br>